On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Register implementation algorithm

-\item if $r$ reads $R=(\ready, v_{k-1}, v_k)$ before $r'$ reads $R=(\ready, v_{k'-1}, v_{k'})$, then $k \le k'$.
+\item If $r$ reads $R=(\ready, v_{k-1}, v_k)$ before $r'$ reads $R=(\ready, v_{k'-1}, v_{k'})$, then \mbox{$k \le k'$}.

-\item if $r$ reads $R=(\done,v_k)$ before $r'$ reads $R=(\done,v_{k'})$, then $k \le k'$.
+\item If $r$ reads $R=(\done,v_k)$ before $r'$ reads $R=(\done,v_{k'})$, then \mbox{$k \le k'$}.

-\item if $r$ reads $R=(\done,v_k)$ before $r'$ reads $R=(\ready, v_{k'-1}, v_{k'})$, then $k < k'$. \end{enumerate} \end{observation}
+\item If $r$ reads $R=(\done,v_k)$ before $r'$ reads $R=(\ready, v_{k'-1}, v_{k'})$, then $k < k'$. \end{enumerate} \end{observation}

-We now prove that the write and read operations of the register that $\I{n}$ implements satisfy Property~1 of Definition~\ref{LinearizableByz}, i.e., that processes read the ``current'' value of the register.
+\textsc{Proof of linearizability Property 1.} We now prove that the write and read operations of the register that $\I{n}$ implements satisfy Property~1 of Definition~\ref{LinearizableByz}, i.e., processes read the ``current'' value of the register.
 To do so, we first prove this for the writes and reads of the lower-level procedures $\wu()$ and $\ru_r()$ for all readers $r$ (Lemma~\ref{p1r}), and then prove it for the writes and reads of the high-level procedures $\Wu()$ and $\Ru()$ (Lemma~\ref{Cp1}).